 You have two options for updating your voting information:

 1. You may choose to stay registered at your current residential address and update your mailing address (or continue to collect your mail at the post office as long as that service is available).

 - This option is for those who are planning on rebuilding or reoccupying the existing property, and want to continue voting in their current districts.

 - There is not a time limit on this option (you do not need to rebuild or move back in a specified period of time).

 *If you choose this option, you can update your mailing address by completing this form and returning it to the Napa County Election Division, calling (707) 253-4321, or emailing [email protected].
 This must be done no later than 7 days before the next election.

 2. You may choose to register at your new address.

 - This option is for those who do not plan to return to their disaster-impacted property, or who wish to vote in the districts in which they temporarily reside.

 *You can complete a new registration by visiting registertovote.ca.gov.
-This must be done no later than October 19, 2020 in order to receive a replacement ballot by mail.
-Any residential address updates done after October 19th will require you to appear in person at any Vote Center located throughout Napa County.
+This must be done no later than 15 days before the next election in order to receive a replacement ballot by mail.
+Any residential address updates done after the 15 day close of registration will require you to appear in person at any Vote Center located throughout Napa County.